2011 Lexus RX 450h Expert Review:Autoblog

 The brakes feel strong and progressive, with just a little squish at the top of the pedal before stronger grip kicks in.
 The hybrid brakes, which are regenerative, are now much more smoothly modulated than early hybrid brakes.
 The transition between light braking, when the generator reclaims power, and the serious stopping power that comes on when more pedal is applied, can still be felt, but you have to look for it.

 Steering effort is light, but seems better proportioned than past electric steer-by-wire systems we've tested.
 It's more accurate than before, especially at the center.
-The new power-assist logic is based on vehicle speed.
+Power-assist logic is based on vehicle speed.
 The slower you go, the less effort required, so it can be just as appropriate in the parking lot as in the fast lane on the way to Las Vegas.
 Lexus uses the electric steering system on a number of its vehicles, because it reduces drag on the motor and thus, improves fuel economy.
 It's also more compact, so there are packaging advantages, and once you have a computer controlling steering, you can add VDIM.

 VDIM is not a system easily tested in normal driving, because it requires driving out of control, and then recovering.
 At which point, nothing will have happened, except maybe a brief flash of an icon on the dash.
 But it's a system that looks at steering, braking, throttle and motion sensors in the cabin to predict what will actually happen, compared to what the driver is asking for.
 If there is any difference between the two, the system intervenes and selectively brakes individual wheels to correct the path of the car.
 It happens so fast you might not notice.